Lone working policy guide and checklists

-Following on from your risk assessment, you will need to produce a lone work policy.
-A lone working policy is a guide that will set out your companies’ rules on working alone and help your employees to understand the risks they may face.
+Following on from your risk assessment, you will need to produce a safety policy for your lone workers.
+A lone working safety policy is a guide that will set out your companies’ rules on working alone and help your employees to understand the risks they may face.

-- A definition of lone working
+A definition of lone working

-You must be clear on when you consider your employees to be lone working so they know when the policy applies to them.
+You must be clear on when you consider your employees to be lone working, so they know when the policy applies to them.
 For example, do you consider those working late in the office alone to be lone working or does your policy only refer to those leaving the office to carry out home visits?

-- Your lone worker risk assessment
+Your lone worker risk assessment

 Set out a list of the risks identified as part of your risk assessment and break them down by job role, location and lone worker type.
 If you have a number of lone workers carrying out different roles, you should consider writing several policies.
 This will help your employees to better understand the risks relevant to them and avoid having to read through irrelevant information.

-- The procedures and measures you have put in place
+The procedures and measures you have put in place

 If it important for your employees to know what actions you have taken to reduce risk and what is expected of them.
 While you should provide briefs and training on the procedures your lone workers need to follow, the policy is a good place for them to refer to.

 The purpose of the lone working safety policy

 This section provides an opportunity to let your employees know you care about their safety.
 The focus here should be on the benefits to their wellbeing rather than your own benefits or legal requirements.
 Placing emphasis on safety and wellbeing will help to encourage compliance.